Philly Fighting COVID CEO gave vaccines to 4 friends, claims 'doses were about to expire'

-Andrei Doroshin, a 22-year-old Drexel University graduate student in the College of Arts and Sciences, defended his actions in an interview that aired Thursday morning on NBC News' "Today."
+Andrei Doroshin, a 22-year-old Drexel University graduate student in the College of Arts and Sciences, defended his actions in a one-on-one interview with Action News Thursday night.

+"You know what I did the job.
+We did the job.
+We vaccinated almost 7,000 people," said Doroshin.

+He says the Philadelphia Health Department is fortunate his company was used to operate the vaccine clinic at the Pennsylvania Convention Center for health care workers.

+"They couldn't do it themselves.
+Dr. Farley screwed this up.
+He couldn't do this himself," said Doroshin.

-Doroshin said four doses were left over after the mass vaccination clinic at the Pennsylvania Convention Center last weekend where an estimated 6,800 people received the COVID-19 vaccine.
+Doroshin said four doses were left over after the mass vaccination clinic at the Convention Center last weekend where an estimated 6,800 people received the COVID-19 vaccine.
+He said he had no choice but to give them to four friends.

-He said his group "called everybody (they) knew, every single person" to get them the vaccine.
-But, Doroshin said, the "doses were about to expire," so he administered them to his friends.
+"The recommendation from the health department was put it in any arm.
+This is a war against a virus.
+At the end of the day the doses were about to expire," Doroshin said.
+"What would you have done?
+You have these four extra doses, you called everybody, they're just about to expire, the guidance says put it in an arm."

+The CEO appeared on television for the first time since the city broke off the partnership, appearing on NBC News' Today Thursday morning.

 "I am not a nurse.
-I have undergone our internal certification," Doroshin said, before agreeing that he was not qualified to give the vaccine.
+I have undergone our internal certification," Doroshin said on the program, before agreeing that he was not qualified to give the vaccines to his friends.

 Doroshin said he stands by his decision.